 The Technique Is Safe

-Skilled technicians inject specially formulated urethane foam into wall cavities.
+Skilled technicians who are trained and certified inject specially formulated urethane foam into wall cavities.
 The urethane bonds to interior wall surfaces.
 When the foam hardens, it has the structural properties to support clay tile walls in the event of seismic activity.

-The urethane foam itself can be described as a “sticky, super glue-like substance.”
+The urethane foam itself can be described as an adhesive.
 It forms a highly aggressive permanent bond with the clay tile, reinforcing against the effects of an earthquake.
+The reason polyurethane foam has been used for the past 3 decades is due to the foams ability to grow into all the contours of the existing wall.

 Minimal Disturbance To Existing Space

 Whereas other techniques involve placing a metal stud wall in front of the existing wall, MCE does not require the addition of another wall; it does not encroach in any way on hallway or room space.

 Additionally, MCE leaves wall finishes mostly intact.
 Only a small access hole is needed to inject the urethane foam, leaving the other wall finishings entirely unaffected.